biostar-dev/g-sdk/docs/_apis/face.md

 : The strictness of face enrollment.
 The default is __BS2_FACE_ENROLL_THRESHOLD_4__.

 [detectSensitivity](#FaceDetectSensitivity)
 : Face authentication starts automatically after detecting a face.
-This parameter specify the sensitivity of detecting faces.
+This parameter specifies the sensitivity of detecting faces.
 The default is __BS2_FACE_DETECT_SENSITIVITY_MIDDLE__.

 enrollTimeout
 : Timeout in seconds for enrolling a face.
 The default is 60 seconds.